 Health and travel insurance

 Please note that some non-European partners request that incoming students purchase additional health insurance to comply with their immigration and institutional requirements.
-Similarly, after reviewing BU's travel insurance policy (pdf 56kb), and depending on personal considerations or specific health issues, some students might decide to purchase an additional insurance policy to top-up what is available.
+Similarly, after reviewing BU's travel cover (pdf 192kb), and depending on personal considerations or specific health issues, some students might decide to purchase an additional insurance policy to top-up what is available.

 Flights or other forms of travel

 Travel arrangements to your host institution are your responsibility.
 To benefit from lower prices we suggest you book your travel as soon as you receive your official acceptance letter.
-Please note this might mean purchasing your flights before you receive Erasmus+ or International Study Abroad funding.
+Please note this might mean purchasing your flights before you receive Erasmus+ funding.

 Visa (if applicable)